ChampionChanPH/playwright-tests/README.md

 The main framework used for the tests is Playwright JS.
 To get started, first make sure you have Node JS installed on your machine.

 Simply download it from their website: [Node JS](https://nodejs.org/).
-Once you have Node JS on your Integrated Develpment Environment or IDE like [Visual Studio Code](), go to the terminal and type the code below to download Playwright.
+Once you have Node JS on your Integrated Develpment Environment or IDE like [Visual Studio Code](), open your IDE and then clone this repository.
+Once you have the repository cloned, open the terminal and run the command below:

-`npm install --save-dev @playwright/test`
+`npm install`

-The line above will download the dependencies needed.
-You also will need to download the browsers to use for running the tests.
+The line above will download all of the dependencies you needed.

-`npx playwright install`

 I also would recommend reading the [Playwright Introduction](https://playwright.dev/docs/intro) to help you get started.